acend/openshift-4-ops-training-setup/openshift-4-ops-training-monitoring/README.md

 # OpenShift 4 Training Trainee Cluster Monitoring

-This Helm Chart deploys a Prometheus server, Alertmanager, Blackboxexporter, Grafana stack, with preconfigured blackbox probes for the console and uptime-app endpoints for each Trainee (01 - 10).
+This Helm Chart deploys a Prometheus server, Alertmanager, blackbox exporter and Grafana with preconfigured blackbox probes for the console and uptime app endpoints for each Trainee.

+Usernames used in labs can be defined in the values.yaml file

 ## Deployment